demo14 of Im2mesh package

 Polyshape

 Polyshape is a MATLAB built-in object for polygon-like shapes.
-We can use object functions of polyshape to create multi-part geometry.
+We can use object functions of polyshape to create single-part or multi-part geometry.
 Please refer to the following webpage about object functions of polyshape.

 https://www.mathworks.com/help/matlab/ref/polyshape.html